Winner-Dimiri/Sales-Performance-Analysis/README.md

 3. Data cleaning and formatting

 ### Exploratory Data Analysis
-EDA involves the exploring the data to answer
+EDA involves exploring the data to answer

 ### Data Analysis
 This is where we include some basic lines of code or queries or even some of the DAX expressions used during your analysis;